Best Free CV Examples for Every Job in 2025

 CV stands for curriculum vitae, which is Latin for “course of life.”
 It’s an in-depth document that goes over all your work history, prominently including your teaching experience, fellowships, memberships, research experience, affiliations, educational background and other academic achievements.
 This can also include mentoring and conference work.
 It is a document that’s usually created if you’re applying for an academic job in the United States or Canada.

-In many other countries, including most of Europe, Canada, Australia and Africa, a “CV” is more similar to an American resume and is requested for every position in a job application.
+In many other countries, including most of Europe, Canada, Australia and Africa, a “CV” is more similar to an American professional resume and is requested for every position in a job application.
 It is commonly a two-page document that goes over your experience and skills, and depending on the region could require more supplementary information.

 For example, CVs in other countries may require more detail.
 A UK CV includes the date and place of birth, gender, marital status, ID number, driving license information and even your health information.
 A credible references section may also be requested so that your potential employer can check on how you performed in previous positions.